- Home

 6. Join an online workout programme

+Online workout programmes are a popular way for people to keep fit from home.
 When it’s dark and chilly outside, following an online workout class from the comfort and warmth of your own home also tends to be far more appealing.

 7. Fuel up by eating the right foods

-During the winter, it’s important to eat plenty of seasonal fruits and vegetables to boost your immune system and keep you healthy enough to work out.
+While it’s fine to treat yourself sometimes, eating the right foods is vital when it comes to feeling motivated.
+During the winter, it’s important to eat plenty of seasonal fruits and vegetables to boost your immune system and keep you energised enough to work out.
 You should also try to incorporate plenty of fibre and protein into your diet.
-Stews and casserole are a great way to combine vegetables, fibre, and protein, plus they’re warming and satisfying.
+To keep your energy levels up, you could also eat a healthy snack an hour or so before you exercise.

 8. Remind yourself why it's important